Dai-Wenhan/dai-wenhan.github.io/notes.md

-## Notes
+## Notes for the Generals

-This page collects some of my handwritten or TeXed notes, which come from a variety of sources, such as certain books and papers, the course notes of others, scattered talks, as well as public lectures or conferences.
+This page collects some of my handwritten or TeXed notes, which are intentionally oriented to prepare the qualifying exams.
+The notes come from a variety of sources, such as certain books and papers or the course notes of others.

-## Lectures and Conferences

-## Scattered Research Talks

-## Qualifying Exam & the Generals

 ### General Algebraic Geometry